aws-samples/sample-cap-quant/quant-research/llama3.1_8B_finetune_ray_on_trn1/README.md

-# Quant Research using Amazon EKS,Kuberay,CNCF Fluid (using Trainium)
+# Quant Research using Amazon EKS,Kuberay,CNCF Fluid (using Trainium1)

 ## Overview
 This project aims to investigate the feasibility of performing quantitative research by leveraging [Amazon Elastic Kubernetes Service (EKS)](https://aws.amazon.com/eks/), [KubeRay](https://github.com/ray-project/kuberay), and [CNCF Fluid](https://github.com/fluid-cloudnative/fluid) as the underlying infrastructure components.
 Amazon Trainium1 is used as DL model training power.